Lateef Adegbite: Birth and education

-Abdu-Lateef Oladimeji Adegbite was born on 20 March 1933 into a strictly Moslem Egba family in Abeokuta, Ogun State.
+Abdu-Lateef Oladimeji Adegbite was born on 20 March 1933 into a strictly Muslim Egba family in Abeokuta, Ogun State.

 According to one account, he attended Methodist School, Abeokuta.

 He says himself that he attended Arabic School, then entered St. Paul's Primary School in Igbore, Abeokuta in 1942, when he was aged nine.

 Adegbite obtained a scholarship to attend King's College, Lagos, where he was co-founder and first National president of the Muslim Students Society of Nigeria, graduating in 1956.

 In 1959 the Western Region Premier Chief Obafemi Awolowo awarded him a scholarship to travel to England to study for a law degree under a plan drafted by Chief F.R.A.
 Williams.

 Adegbite attended the University of Southampton, graduating with a B.A. in law in July 1962.

 He then studied at the College of Law for Solicitors, Lancaster Gate in London, and then at Gray's Inn (1963–1965).

 Later he won a Commonwealth Scholarship for post-graduate studies in England.

 He began his career teaching law at the University of Lagos, holding this position until retiring to go into private practice in September 1976.

 Later career

 In 1971 Adegbite was appointed Commissioner for Local Governments and Chieftaincy Matters in the old Western Region of Nigeria during the military administration of Brigadier Christopher Oluwole Rotimi.

 He was then appointed Commissioner for Justice and Attorney-General of the Western Region in 1973.

 In October 1976 he founded the legal firm of Lateef Adegbite & Co as the Principal Partner, with main office in Lagos and a branch office in Abeokuta, specialising in Commercial and Corporate Law.

 The Abeokuta office is in Ago-Oba.

 He was one of the founders of the Abeokuta Social Club in 1972.

 Adegbite was president of the Nigeria Olympic Committee from 1972 to 1985.

 He was Pro-Chancellor and Chairman of the Governing Council of the University of Maiduguri from 1984 to 1990.

-He became a member of the Executive Committee of the Lagos State Chamber of Commerce and Industry.
+He became a member of the executive committee of the Lagos State Chamber of Commerce and Industry.

 He became a Director of Industrial and General Insurance Plc.

 Adegbite was appointed a Commander of the Order of the Niger (CON).

 He holds the traditional titles of Seriki of Egbaland and Baba Adinni of Egba Muslims.

 On 9 March 2011 President Goodluck Jonathan appointed him Chairman of a Presidential Committee on Public Awareness on Security and Civic Responsibilities.

 Dr Lateef Adegbite was a brother of the late famous, renowned historian Professor Saburi Biobaku (1918–2001), a former Vice-Chancellor of the University of Lagos.